History of International Cricket

 Cricket, a sport with its origins in south-east England, has a well-documented history that traces back to the late 16th century.
 It gained significant popularity and became an established sport in the 18th century, eventually expanding its reach globally during the 19th and 20th centuries.
 International cricket matches have been a part of the sporting landscape since the 19th century, with formal Test cricket matches recognized as originating in 1877.
 While cricket holds the distinction of being the world’s second most popular spectator sport, following association football (soccer), it is worth noting that only twelve nations currently participate in Test cricket out of the International Cricket Council’s (ICC) extensive membership of over one hundred countries and territories.

 The Laws of cricket serve as the definitive guide to the game’s rules.
 Cricket offers a diverse range of formats, catering to different preferences and time constraints.
-One-day cricket and t20 cricket, for instance, is played over a few hours, providing a shorter and more condensed version of the game.
-On the other hand, Test matches are known for their extended duration, often lasting up to five days, allowing for a comprehensive examination of skills and strategies on the field.
+One-day cricket and T20 cricket, for instance, is played over a few hours, providing a shorter and more condensed version of the game.
+On the other hand, Test cricket are known for their extended duration, often lasting up to five days, allowing for a comprehensive examination of skills and strategies on the field.

-CRICKET EXPANSION BEYOND ENGLAND
+INTERNATIONAL CRICKET EXPANSION BEYOND ENGLAND

-Cricket’s expansion extended well beyond its origins in England.
+International Cricket’s expansion extended well beyond its origins in England.
 The sport made its way to North America during the 17th century through English colonies, potentially even before it reached the northern regions of England.
 Throughout the 18th century, cricket found its footing in various parts of the world.
 Colonists introduced it to the West Indies, while mariners of the East India Company brought the game to the Indian subcontinent in the first half of the century.
 With the onset of colonization in 1788, cricket quickly took hold in Australia.
 New Zealand and South Africa followed suit in the early 19th century, embracing the sport as well.

 However, cricket failed to gain traction in Canada despite the upper class’s attempts to promote it as a means of aligning with the “mother country.”
 Unlike Australia and the West Indies, Canada experienced a steady decline in cricket’s popularity from 1860 to 1960.
 Due to its association with an elite sport in the public’s perception, it failed to resonate with the general population.
 Additionally, cricket had to compete with baseball during the summer season, further limiting its appeal.
 During the First World War, Canadian units stationed in France opted to play baseball instead of cricket, cementing the decline of the sport in Canada during that period.